 We have had enough of the traditional Peruvian drinks, now is the time to get to know some delicious liquors to taste in Peru.
 Let’s start with the Uvachado.
 This liquor has an amusing name, but it does not differ much from others around the world.
 Uvachado is a jungle liquor and although many people think it is a kind of Peruvian wine, it is not.
 It is also made from grapes, but the difference is that this drink has two important ingredients: our Peruvian Pisco and honey.
 So now you can imagine how sweet it tastes.
 The people of the Amazon attribute this sacred drink, mystical powers since it will not only give energy to your body but also happiness and joy.
 And above all, it will enhance your sexual instinct and desires.
 A truly aphrodisiac drink for those moments of passion.

-You can find it in any bar in Peru but don’t be so confident.
-Four or five drinks of this drink will make your rhythm irregular and your thoughts and feelings are expressed to everyone.
+You can find it in any bar in Peru, but don’t be so confident.
+It has a delicious and refreshing taste.
+And this is due to citrus tones that make it very easy to drink.
+Four or five shots of this drink will have you wondering how drunk you are.
 Be sure to try this drink while you taste the delicious Peruvian gastronomy.
 Pisco Sour is our flagship Peruvian drink and it would be a sin not to try it before leaving our country.

 MATE DE COCA